hmlatapie/gears-cli/README.md

 * run-idempotent filename streamid
   * deletes prior gears that listen to streamid and runs gear defined in filename
 * watchfor regex
-  * watches for any changes in files matching regex, and auto unregesters and runs gears
+  * watches for any changes in files matching regex, and auto unregisters and runs gears

 ## Install
 ```python